dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * `iMac19,1` - For Mojave and newer
 * `iMac18,3` - For High Sierra and older
-  * You'll use 18,3 when you have a Pascal or Maxwell dGPU and are limited to versions of macOs with Web Drivers
+  * You'll use 18,3 when you have a Pascal or Maxwell dGPU and are limited to versions of macOS with Web Drivers

 **Note**: Mobile users should refer to the SMBIOS page on which to choose: [Mobile SMBIOS](https://github.com/dortania/Opencore-Desktop-Guide/blob/master/extras/smbios.md)